 Canadian Pacific said Thursday night it was "disappointed" by the union's challenge before the labour tribunal.
 "CPKC remains prepared to resume service as soon as it is ordered to do so by the CIRB."

-The minister's directive to the industrial relations board said the parties were at an "impasse," necessitating intervention.
+The minister's directive to the industrial relations board said the parties had reached an "impasse," necessitating intervention.
 Binding arbitration would produce a settlement to "secure industrial peace" and protect Canada's reputation as a reliable trading partner as well as the affected sectors, from agriculture to energy, retail and manufacturing, MacKinnon wrote.

 His directive, seen by The Canadian Press, instructs the tribunal "to order CPKC to resume operations" and workers "to resume their duties."